PSORLab/EAGO.jl/README.md

 ## Installing EAGO

 EAGO is a registered Julia package and it can be installed using the Julia package manager.
-From the Julia REPL, type ] to enter the Pkg REPL mode and run the following command
+From the Julia REPL, type `]` to enter the Package manager (Pkg) mode and run the following command

 ```julia
 pkg> add EAGO